DMaggsy/guitar-helper/README.md

 ## Lighthouse Testing

-- Using lighthouse in dev tools, I can show that the site is fully accessible and has a good performance.
+- Using lighthouse in dev tools, I can show that the site is fully accessible and has slightly mixed good performance.
+The main factor slowing pages down is the image sizes.
+I have compressed all the images as much as poaaible without losing quality.
+However I am aware this could be improved upon.
+I have added it to the future implementations section.

 - Homepage Testing